alem-01/chess/README.md

 docker run -d -e PORT=8080 -p 8080:8080 chess
 ```

-## Interacting with web-socket server to play chess
+## Interacting with websocket server to play chess

 To play chess, players need to be matched with other player.